-- Not all 38 countries that are parties to the EPC can be part of the new UP / UPC.
+- The UPCA entered into force on June 1, 2023 with 17 countries on board: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden. - · Additional EU Member States can ratify the UPCA. - The territorial scope of a UP is limited to the countries that have ratified the UPCA at the date of registration that this patent is to have unitary effect (see further below). - Not all 38 countries that are parties to the EPC can be part of the new UP / UPC.
 Only EU Member States can participate, which excludes, inter alia, the UK and Switzerland.
-In addition, three of the 27 EU Member States have declined to participate in the UPC (Spain, Poland, and Croatia). - Participation requires signing and ratifying a treaty for establishing the Unified Patent Court (the Unified Patent Court Agreement or UPCA) and the Protocol for Provisional Application (PPA).
-The following chart lists the Member States that are on their way to such ratifications.
+In addition, three of the 27 EU Member States have so far declined to participate in the UPC (Spain, Poland, and Croatia). - Participation requires signing and ratifying a treaty for establishing the Unified Patent Court (the Unified Patent Court Agreement or UPCA) and the Protocol for Provisional Application (PPA).